 - 1. The Examining Board appoints Examiners on the recommendation of the Programme Director who seeks advice from the relevant chair group or graduate school.
 The Examiners are responsible for giving interim examinations and determining the results. - 2.
 The Examining Board has adopted the following requirements for designating candidates as an Examiner: - a.
-Examiner for courses - Basic Qualification for Education (Dutch: BKO) successfully completed, attending this training programme, or demonstrable experience in assessment, and - ii. involvement with the course as course coordinator or lecturer - b.
+Examiner for courses - Basic Qualification for Education (BKO) successfully completed, attending this training programme, or demonstrable experience in education, and - ii. involvement with the course as course coordinator or lecturer - b.
 Examiner for thesis and internship - i.
-Doctoral degree and demonstrable experience with the relevant subject matter. - 3.
+Doctoral degree or other demonstrable experience with the relevant subject matter and member of a Graduate School in the corresponding field. - 3.
 The Examining Board ensures that the Examiners assess the interim examinations in accordance with the assessment policy of Wageningen University and act in accordance with the Education and Examination Regulations and these Rules and Regulations.
 In cases where a specific interim examination is assessed by multiple Examiners, the Examining Board appoints a lead Examiner. - 4.
 For each chair group/graduate or research school, where possible, the same individual is appointed as Examiner for all theses to ensure that the theses are assessed in a similar fashion.